118 Quotes

 Pope Pius XII (Pope (1939–1958)) June 29, 1958 Ad Apostolorum Principis Source ↗

-Context: Relevant to SSPX claims about extraordinary or supplied jurisdiction for bishops consecrated outside normal canonical structures.
+Context: Pius XII on bishops consecrated against Apostolic See orders.
+Relevant to SSPX arguments that emergency consecrations can carry extraordinary or supplied jurisdiction outside normal canonical structures.

 SSPX Source